-- A7.1 Vote.
-Each member shall vote one of the following positions: - Affirmative - Affirmative with comment - Negative with reasons (In all but administrative matters, the reasons for a negative vote shall be given and if possible should include specific wording or actions which would resolve the objection.) - Abstain with reason - A7.2 Vote of Alternate.
+A7.1 Vote.
+Each member shall vote one of the following positions:

+- Affirmative - Affirmative with comment - Negative with reasons (In all but administrative matters, the reasons for a negative vote shall be given and if possible should include specific wording or actions which would resolve the objection.) - Abstain with reason - A7.2 Vote of Alternate.
 An alternate's vote is counted only if the principal representative fails to vote. - A7.3 Voting Period.
-The voting period for letter ballots shall be established to allow for timely response to international time limits.
-An extension may be granted at the option of the Cehairman or TAG Andministrator when warranted (e.g., when the requirements for approval or disapproval specified by A7.5 or A7.6 are not achieved). - A7.4 Authorization of Letter Ballots.
-A letter ballot may be authorized by: - 1.
-Majority vote of those present at a U.S. TAG meeting - 2.
-The U.S. TAG Cehairman - 3.
+The voting period for ballots shall be established to allow for timely response to international time limits.
+An extension may be granted at the option of the Chair or TAG Administrator when warranted (e.g., when the requirements for approval or disapproval specified by A7.5 or A7.6 are not achieved).

+A7.4 Authorization of Ballots.
+A ballot may be authorized by:

+- 1. Majority vote of those present at a U.S. TAG meeting - 2.
+The U.S. TAG Chair - 3.
 The U.S. TAG Administrator - 4.
-Petition of five members of the U.S. TAG or a majority of the U.S. TAG, whichever is less - A7.5 Actions Requiring Approval by Majority.
-The following actions require a letter-ballot or an equivalent formal recorded vote with approval by at least a majority of the U.S. TAG membership: - 1.-Approval of officers appointed by the TAG Aadministrator, which may or may not have been or nominated by members of the U.S. TAG - 1. - 2.
+Petition of five members of the U.S. TAG or a majority of the U.S. TAG, whichever is less

+A7.5 Actions Requiring Approval by Majority.
+The following actions require a ballot or an equivalent formal recorded vote with approval by at least a majority of the U.S. TAG membership:

+- 1. Approval of officers appointed by the TAG Administrator, which may or may not have been nominated by members of the U.S. TAG - 2.
 Formation of a subgroup, including its procedures, scope, and duties - 3.
 Disbandment of a subgroup - 4.
-Addition of new voting U.S. TAG members - 5.4.
-Approval of meeting reportsminutes - 6.5.
-Other actions of the committee not specified elsewhere - A7.6 Actions Requiring Approval by Two-Thirds of Those Voting.
-The following actions must be approved by at least two-thirds of those voting by letter-ballot, excluding abstentions, or if at a meeting, by two-thirds of those present, excluding abstentions, provided that a majority of the total voting membership of the U.S. TAG is present.:-(If a majority is not present, the vote shall be confirmed by letter-ballot.) - 1.
-Adoption of U.S. TAG procedures, categories of interests, or revisions thereof - 2.
+Approval of meeting reports - 5.
+Other actions of the committee not specified elsewhere

+A7.6 Actions Requiring Approval by Two-Thirds of Those Voting.
+The following actions must be approved by at least two-thirds of those voting by ballot, excluding abstentions, or if at a meeting, by two-thirds of those present, excluding abstentions, provided that a majority of the total voting membership of the U.S. TAG is present.
+If a majority is not present, the vote shall be confirmed by ballot.

+- 1. Adoption of U.S. TAG procedures, categories of interests, or revisions thereof - 2.
 Approval of recommendation to change the U.S. TAG scope, which must reflect the scope of the related ISO committee (or equivalent) - 3.
-Approval of U.S. position on technical matters brought before the U.S. TAG (i.e., NP, CD, DIS, FDIS, or other ISO deliverable)

-4. Approval of recommendation to terminate the U.S. TAG
+Approval of U.S. position on technical matters brought before the U.S. TAG (i.e., NP, CD, DIS, FDIS, or other ISO deliverable) - 4.
+Approval of recommendation to terminate the U.S. TAG